Edit

 });

-How to turn on Noise Suppression during an ongoing call
+Turn on noise suppression during an ongoing call

-There are situations where a user might start a call and not have noise suppression turned on, but their current environment might get noisy resulting in them needing to turn on noise suppression.
-To turn on noise suppression, you can use the audioEffectsFeatureApi.startEffects API.
+You might start a call and not have noise suppression turned on.
+The end users room might get noisy so that they would need to turn on noise suppression.
+To turn on noise suppression, you can use the audioEffectsFeatureApi.startEffects interface.

 const deepNoiseSuppression = new DeepNoiseSuppressionEffect();

-// Its recommened to check support for the effect in the current environment using the isSupported method on the feature API.
-Remember that Noise Supression is only supported on Desktop Browsers for Chrome and Edge
+// We recommend that you check support for the effect in the current environment by using the isSupported method on the feature API.
+Remember that noise suppression is only supported on desktop browsers for Chrome and Edge.

 const isDeepNoiseSuppressionSupported = await audioEffectsFeatureApi.isSupported(deepNoiseSuppression);